project-chip/rs-matter/docs/RFC_Transport_Exchange_Layer_Improvements.md

 #### Receiving Details

 * The transport layer is concurrently and asynchronously trying to get a `&mut` ref to its own RX buffer, but only when the RX buffer is _already emptied or empty_.
 If the RX buffer is full with a previous packet for _some_ exchange, the transport layer waits until the corresponding `Exchange` instance consumes the content of the RX buffer and signals back that the RX buffer is empty again.
-* At the same time, all active `Exchange` instances which are `await`-ing inside their `Exchange::rx` method, are concurrently and asynchronously trying to lock the `async` mutex protecting the RX buffer singleton.
+* At the same time, all active `Exchange` instances which are `await`-ing inside their `Exchange::recv` method, are concurrently and asynchronously trying to lock the `async` mutex protecting the RX buffer singleton.
 An `Exchange` instance will succeed doing so _only when the RX buffer is full_.
 Moreover, only when the RX buffer is full with data designated for _that concrete concrete Exchange_ which is trying to get hold of the RX buffer.
-* `Exchange::rx().await` returns an `async` Mutex Guard in disguise.
+* `Exchange::recv().await` returns an `async` Mutex Guard in disguise.
 The user (e.g. the upper layer) can read freely the data in the buffer protected by this guard, including `await`-ing the HAL while operating on that data.
 However, the transport layer will _not_ be receiving other packets at that time (as there is a single RX buffer), potentially causing UDP packets from other peers to be dropped and re-transmitted if the OS packet queue is full.
-So the buffer returned from `Exchange::rx` should not be held for too long and if so (i.e. the "network bridge" case), the upper IM/Secure Channel layer shold pull the data in an interim buffer and drop the `async` Mutex guard it got via `Exchange::rx` thus singnalling the RX packet singleton as empty.
+So the buffer returned from `Exchange::recv` should not be held for too long and if so (i.e. the "network bridge" case), the upper IM/Secure Channel layer shold pull the data in an interim buffer and drop the `async` Mutex guard it got via `Exchange::recv` thus singnalling the RX packet singleton as empty.

 #### Sending Details
 * The transport layer is concurrently and asynchronously trying to get a `&mut` ref to its own TX buffer, _but only when the TX buffer is full_.
 If the TX buffer is not full, this means no exchange has prepared data for sending.
 When the transport layer gets access to the (already full) TX buffer, it copies the data in there over UDP (or other protocols in future), then marks the buffer as empty and signals/wakes all exchanges potentially `await`-ing on the TX buffer, that it is releasing the `async` lock on it.
-* At the same time, all active `Exchange` instances which are inside their `Exchange::tx` methods, are concurrently and asynchronously trying to lock the `async` mutex protecting the TX buffer singleton.
+* At the same time, all active `Exchange` instances which are inside their `Exchange::init_send` methods, are concurrently and asynchronously trying to lock the `async` mutex protecting the TX buffer singleton.
 An `Exchange` instance will succeed doing so _only when the TX buffer is empty_, and only one exchange instance would succeed doing so, and the others would continue to wait.
-* `Exchange::tx().await` returns an `async` Mutex Guard in disguise as well.
+* `Exchange::init_send().await` returns an `async` Mutex Guard in disguise as well.
 The user can write freely into the buffer protected by this guard, including `await`-ing the HAL while operating on that data.
 However, if it is slow in doing that, it would delay all other exchanges willing to send at that time.
 Since the transport layer is automatically sending ACKs for re-transmitted packets this is not the end of the world, but if an exchange is delayed too much, it might cause this or other peers to eventually time out the whole exchange.
-Therefore, the buffer returned from `Exchange::tx` should not be held for too long and if so (i.e. the "network bridge" case), the upper IM/Secure Channel layer shold first prepare the data to be sent in its own buffer, and only then try to lock the common TX buffer when the data is ready to be sent.
+Therefore, the buffer returned from `Exchange::init_send` should not be held for too long and if so (i.e. the "network bridge" case), the upper IM/Secure Channel layer shold first prepare the data to be sent in its own buffer, and only then try to lock the common TX buffer when the data is ready to be sent.

 #### Deadlock Avoidance